See return-to-campus and COVID-19 information

-A student desiring a leave of absence should complete the form available from the Registrar’s Office, indicate their anticipated date of return, and secure the approval of the assistant dean for retention and student support.
+A student desiring a leave of absence should complete the form available from the Registrar’s Office, indicate their anticipated date of return, and secure the approval of the assistant dean for student success and retention.
 This form must be returned to the Registrar’s Office by 4:30 p.m. on the last day of classes for the leave of absence to take effect that term.
 The last date the student attended class or participated in an academically related activity will be used as the leave of absence effective date.

 Students on leave are regarded as continuing students and retain their status for registration, residency, assuming rooms are available, and merit scholarships.
 For all other forms of financial aid, the student should contact the Financial Aid Office directly.